-The main valuation techniques employed in the Company's internal models to measure the fair value of the financial instruments disclosed above at 31 December 2021 are set out below.
+The main valuation technique employed in the Company's internal models to measure the fair value of the financial instruments disclosed above at 31 December 2021 and 2020 is set out below.

-- A In the valuation of financial instruments requiring static hedging (for example interest rate Derivatives), the 'present value' method is used.
+In the valuation of financial instruments requiring static hedging (for example interest rate Derivatives), the 'present value' method is used.
 Expected future cash flows are discounted using the interest rate curves of the applicable currencies.
-The interest rate curves are generally observable market data and reference yield curves derived from quoted interest rates in appropriate time bandings, which match the timings of the cash flows and maturities of the instruments. - B In the valuation of Derivatives used to manage the interest rate risk associated with the beneficial interest on the mortgage portfolio, the 'present value' method is used.
-Expected future cash flows are discounted using the three-month sterling LIBOR rate curves.
-The three-month sterling LIBOR rate curves are generally observable market data which match the timings of the cash flows and maturities of the instruments.
-The future repayment of mortgages, which is a key input in the calculation of the future cash flows, is not observable market data.
+The interest rate curves are generally observable market data and reference yield curves derived from quoted interest rates in appropriate time bandings, which match the timings of the cash flows and maturities of the instruments.